hkzorman/anpc-dev/programming_api.md

 Instructions
 ------------
 Instructions are the basic building block of programs.
 They are made of Lua code.
 Their name is usually of the syntax <namespace>:<instruction name>, but after "namespace" there could be more names which actually represent grouping.
-These are merely conventions and are not really needed - the name is just the name.
+These are merely conventions and are not really needed - the name is just the name and is not used by `anpc` in any way.
 Instructions can receive an arbitrary number of parameters.
 Some instructions are built-in (and these are named always with "npc" as the namespace) while others can be registered locally.

 Instruction reference:
 ----------------------